tembo-io/website/landing/src/content/blog/2024-03-15-postgres-14-and-16/index.md

 - Stronger security features for robust data protection.
 - Increased parallelism in query execution for better performance.

-For more information, you can refer to the [Postgres 16 release notes](https://www.postgresql.org/docs/current/release-16.html) or our blog about [it's exciting features](https://tembo.io/blog/postgres-16)
+For more information, you can refer to the [Postgres 16 release notes](https://www.postgresql.org/docs/current/release-16.html) or our blog to read more about [its exciting features](https://tembo.io/blog/postgres-16).

 ## Postgres 14 compatibility for simpler migration to Tembo Cloud

 A lot of Postgres users are still using Postgres 14.
 Given that major Postgres versions aren't always compatible, upgrading Postgres versions is not always straightforward.
-Therefore, adding Postgres 14 was one of the most commonly requested features.
-Now, users can easily migrate their workloads onto Tembo Cloud.
-You can find the Postgres 14 release notes [here](https://www.postgresql.org/docs/14/release-14.html).
+Therefore, adding Postgres 14 has been one of our most commonly requested features for Tembo Cloud.
+Now, users can easily migrate their workloads onto the platform.

+For more information about the Postgres 14 release, including added features and bug fixes, reference the release notes [here](https://www.postgresql.org/docs/14/release-14.html).

 ## Expanding Extension Support for Postgres 14 and 16

-To complement the introduction of new Postgres versions, we've expanded our extension ecosystem.
-This includes the ability to link and build extensions for different Postgres versions, enhancing the flexibility and capabilities of your databases.
+To complement the introduction of new Postgres versions, we've expanded the extension ecosystem in [Trunk](https://pgt.dev).
+Feature additions include the ability to link and build extensions for different Postgres versions, enhancing the flexibility and capability of your databases.

-Here's a quick overview of the number of extensions supported on Tembo Cloud by each Postgres version, as of March 13th, 2024, but we're always adding more!
+Here's a quick overview of the number of extensions supported on Tembo Cloud by each Postgres version (as of March 13th, 2024), but we're always adding more!

 | Postgres Version | Number of Supported Extensions |
 |------------------|--------------------------------|